 For the academically and research-inclined NP graduate, this guide by Cynthia Saver is a comprehensive resource that helps NPs to go from idea to published article.
 In addition to pushing NPs toward a completed manuscript, this book covers collaboration with other healthcare authors, how to avoid predatory publishers, converting a dissertation or capstone to a published article, book review writing and submission, different publishing formats, and more.

 Conspiracies of Kindness: The Craft of Compassion at the Bedside of the Ill by Michael Ortiz Hill

 This work by Michael Ortiz Hill challenges caretakers to deeply examine how to cultivate and implement the craft of compassion while working with sick patients.
 A call to deep inner transformation, Ortiz Hill proposes a shift away from the crushing of compassionate impulse in healthcare to an opening into relationship-based caring that comes from a place of showing up authentically to a bedside.
 This could be a deeply important text for a new NP contemplating how to show up spiritually to their work.

-Graduating from a degree program is just the beginning of a NP’s professional journey, and membership in a professional organization like AANP is how an NP can continue to grow, thrive, and learn throughout the course of their career.
+Graduating from a degree program is just the beginning of an NP’s professional journey, and membership in a professional organization like AANP is how an NP can continue to grow, thrive, and learn throughout their career.
 Through membership, the NP grad in your life will become a part of a professional network of NPs, gain access to continuing education, hold subscriptions to academic NP journals, and more.
-If the NP you know is graduating with a speciality, you can also consider a membership to a speciality association (e.g., Association of Women’s Health, Obstetric and Neonatal Nurses).
+If the NP you know is graduating with a specialty, you can also consider a membership to a specialty association (e.g., Association of Women’s Health, Obstetric, and Neonatal Nurses).